Estate Settlement

 The Bottom Line

-Holographic wills are a valid, albeit less ideal, method of estate planning in California.
+Holographic wills are a valid, albeit less reliable, method of estate planning in California.
 Due to the potential challenges they present, it's advisable to consult with a professional for estate planning needs.

 Witnesses serve as a critical safeguard in the will creation process.
 They confirm the testator's mental capacity and free will at the time of signing, providing a layer of protection against claims of fraud or coercion.
 In California, any generally competent person can act as a witness, but it's recommended to use adults to avoid potential competence issues (California Probate Code §6112(a)).